JuergenMH/diver_led_tools/README.md

     Pcb_Diver_Flasher:      KiCAD (8.0) PCB for this unit
     SKEDD-PIC-Cable:        KiCAD (8.0) schematic for the connection cable PICKIT <> PCB for program and debug purposes

-## Current state
+## Current state (14.12.2024)
-Folder structures and content are still under construction!
+The folder structures and content are still under construction!